mostafanou7/WindowQuotePro/README.md

 # WindowQuotePro

-WindowQuotePro is a simple CRUD application built in C++ using Microsoft Visual Studio.
-It streamlines the quotation process for window distributors, allowing users to create, view, edit, and delete quotes.
+WindowQuotePro is a simple CRUD application that leverages C++ in the backend, powered by SQLite3 for efficient data management.
+On the frontend, it harnesses the versatility of WinForms in C#, meticulously crafted in Microsoft Visual Studio.
+To seamlessly bridge the communication gap between the frontend and backend, an interop layer is meticulously engineered using the COM IUnknown interface, ensuring smooth data exchange and enhanced user experience.

 ## Features